-- Determine if the CGO East mineral resources connect to the high-grade massive nickel sulphides identified within the Company's mineral resource area and if connected, drill the resource into the indicated mineral resource category.
-This program is expected to require 3,000 to 5,000 meters of drilling and to date the Company has drilled approximately 1,500 meters; - The initial Raptor Zone drilling has resulted in 6 of 9 drill holes intersecting high-grade massive nickel sulphide mineralization.
-Additional drilling is required within the Raptor Zone to determine if the 1-2 meters of high-grade massive nickel sulphide mineralization thickens similarly to how it increased in the CGO West discovery..
-This program is expected to require 20,000 meters of drilling and is currently underway with approximately 2,500m completed and two drill rigs drilling in the Raptor Zone.
-A recently published drill intercept of SMSU mineralization garners follow up as the mineralization was encountered over 500m away from the nearest hole showing significant space for additional mineralization.
-This SMSU occurs higher stratigraphically than the MSU target in the Raptor Zone and represents a second geologic target in the Raptor Zone; and - Continue evaluating the 164 Zone, which lies approximately 1km south of the Company's mineral resource area.
+- Determine if the CGO East mineral resources extend to the east into an newly identified surface electromagnetic anomaly; - The initial Raptor Zone drilling has resulted in 6 of 9 drill holes intersecting high-grade massive nickel sulphide mineralization, with an additional 5 holes (15 holes in total) so far disclosed, of which 3 of 5 holes have intersected sulphide mineralization with assays pending. - Additional drilling is required within the Raptor Zone to determine if the 1-2 meters of high-grade massive nickel sulphide mineralization thickens similarly to how it increased in the CGO West discovery.
+This program is expected to require 20,000 meters of drilling and is currently underway with approximately 5,000 meters completed and two drill rigs drilling in the Raptor Zone.
+A recently published drill intercept shows that the massive nickel sulphide mineralization is increasing in thickness when targeting borehole electromagnetic anomalies; - Continue evaluating the 164 Zone, which lies approximately 1km south of the Company's mineral resource area.
 This area has historic high-grade massive nickel sulphide intersections and remains highly prospective.
-This program is expected to require 3,000 to 5,000 meters of drilling, of which approximately 3,325m have been drilled to date.
+This program is expected to require 3,000 to 5,000 meters of drilling, of which approximately 3,300 meters have been drilled to date; - Commence exploration in the Raptor's Crest area (northern portion of the Raptor Zone) targeting an up dip extension of the mineralized unit.
+A total of 2000 meters is budgeted for this area split between 5 drill holes; and - Commence exploration in the 138 Zone (within the Company's mineral resource area) to evaluate for continuation of the massive nickel sulphide mineralization in the Company's mineral resource area.
+Two drill holes are planned with a total of 1500 meters allocated.

-The Company also intends to collect surface geophysical data over the Tamarack North Project and Tamarack South Project in order to identify additional prospective areas.
+The Company also intends to collect surface geophysical data over the Tamarack North Project and Tamarack South Project to identify additional prospective areas.
 A number of tools will be used by the Company's in-house team for this, including magnetotellurics, surface electromagnetics, borehole electromagnetics, passive seismic, and cross hole tomography.